 The First Stop

-Gliding along Route 35, I offered my passengers an enticing option.
-“We’re nearing the Kerið volcanic crater,” I announced, perhaps more enthusiastically than warranted.
-“It’s a lovely walk around the rim—who wants to stop before we head to Geysir?”
+Cruising along Route 35, I floated an idea to the group.
+“We’re nearing the Kerið volcanic crater,” I said, probably with slightly too much enthusiasm.
+“Lovely walk around the rim — anyone want to stop before Geysir?”

-A moment of silence settled in, followed by a less-than-enthusiastic, “Nah, I don’t think so.”
+A beat of silence.
+Then a fairly flat, “Nah, I don’t think so.”

 Back to the van for the next adventure.